 - Paprika for topping

-Heat the oil in a large skillet.
+- Heat the oil in a large skillet.
 Add the onion and sauté over medium heat until golden.
-Add the vegetables of your choice, layering quicker-cooking vegetables like peas, corn, and zucchini over longer cooking ones like cauliflower, broccoli, and leeks (though none of these are terribly long-cooking).
+Add the vegetables of your choice, layering quicker-cooking vegetables like peas, corn, and zucchini over longer cooking ones like cauliflower, broccoli, and leeks.
 Add a bit of water; cover and cook until the vegetables are tender but not overdone, about 5 minutes.